Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 ## Simple Routing

-- With simple routing with can create one record per name
-- Each record can have multiple values
+- Each DNS record can have multiple values for a NAME (for ex A record with 4 IPs)
-- In case of a request, all the values for the record are returned to the client
+- With simple routing, in case of a request: all the values for the record are returned to the client in a random order
-- The client choses one of the values an connects to the server
+- The client chooses one of the values and connects to the server
 - Limitations: does not support health checks!

 ## Health Checks